Are you wondering if rabbits eat zucchini? In this post, we talk about that.

 Making the fence at least 6 inches deep is recommended to keep rabbits out since they can’t dig that deep.
 6-12 inches deep is the common depth to make sure rabbits can dig under the fence and get inside.

 A good ole’ trap always gets the job done if the trap is constructed and planted properly.
+Trapping is one of the best survival skills you can learn for hunting and catching your own food.

 Get A Survival Dog